MicroserviceWorkshop/TheWolf/docker/README.md

     * Should this be behind some kind of load balancer?
 * It takes a while until **zookeeper** detects that a service is missing.
 The circuit breaker in **telesales** actually knows it much earlier.
     * Should we have a retry mechanism in **telesales**?
-* The database data is not outside the docker image yet.

 * Single point of failure
     * The database